Mom, the Easter Bunny & Santa Claus

 I realize now that this was no easy feat for my mother as she was close to 450lbs.
 Just getting her to leave the house was a task much less walking around in a mall for an hour.
 They did not have motorized carts and scooters back in those days.
 Everything was a ‘get up and move on your own’ kind of thing.

 I don’t know how long I was in line.
-It was probably about ten minutes, but to an anxious eight year old child who had anticipated this very moment, it felt like two hours.
+It was probably about ten minutes, but to an anxious nine year old child who had anticipated this very moment, it felt like two hours.
 Either way, Mom had decided it was too much time for her to wait any long-er and called me over to her.

 As I approached she said, “I’m really tired so why don’t we go home and come back another time to get your picture taken with the Easter Bunny?”